palombom/SANDI-Matlab-Toolbox-Latest-Release/README.md

           - sub-<>_ses-<>_acq-<>_run-<>_desc-preproc_mask.nii.gz
           - sub-<>_ses-<>_acq-<>_run-<>_desc-preproc_noisemap.nii.gz

 **INPUT** to the "SANDI_batch_analysis" are: the 'ProjectMainFolder', alongside the gradient pulse separation 'Delta' and duration 'smalldelta' in ms (milliseconds) and the average SNR of the b=0 image.
-If a noisemap is provided (for example as estimated by the MrTrix3 funciton 'dwidenoise'), then the SNR is not needed and define SNR = [];
+If a noisemap is provided (for example as estimated by the MrTrix3 funciton 'dwidenoise'), then the SNR is not needed and use SNR = [];

 **OUTPUT** of the analysis will be stored in a new folder 'ProjectMainFolder -> derivatives -> SANDI_analysis -> sub-XXX -> ses-XXX -> SANDI_Output' for each subject and session.